ansmirnov/ansmirnov/README.md

 ### Hi there 👋

 My name is Andrey.
-I'm a **Systems Architect** and a **Tech Lead**.
-Former a Python coder and a DevOps engineer.

-I use my technical and managerial knowledge and experience as well as modern technology to design and implement successful systems.
+I'm a **Blockchain Systems Architect** and a **Tech Lead**.
+I use my technical knowledge and managerial experience, as well as modern technology, to design and implement successful systems.

-My current research fields are decentralization, cryptography, and information security.
-I also follow interesting people and star interesting projects in my and related fields.

-I don't share my customers' code.
-I use Github to collect useful examples of how to use my favorite technologies.
+I research in the field of **Blockchain**, **Cryptography**, and **Decentralization systems**.
+I understand the inner workings of technology: Bitcoin, Ethereum, IPFS, DHT, and BitTorrent.

+In the past, I have written lots of codes in **Python** and some codes in functional programming languages.

+I have had experience in a **DevOps** role.
+I've configured infrastructure based on Linux, AWS, and Azure for highly loaded applications.
+I've built pipelines for continuous application integration and delivery (CI/CD).

+I study **State-of-the-Art transdisciplinaries** to be able to switch quickly from one role to another and remain in demand in a rapidly changing world.

 <!--
 **ansmirnov/ansmirnov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.